| Title: | Intracardiac Electrograms |

 annotation file (the extension is "*.ecgpuwave", as would be expected).
 This

-file can be converted into text format using rdann
+file can be converted into text format using rdann.
+Further details are

 given at the ECGPUWAVE